Shinsungjun/MMdet-ObjectDetection-Template/Readme.md

 # Repository for 2D Object Detection in mmdet Framework
-# Will be Update README!!
+# README will be updated SOON!!

 ## Hanhwa - IR Image Object Detection Challenge